A mixed multi-level order list sort implementation

 But in this case, we don't just want them to go to the end; we'd ideally like to sort them with natural sort as well (so "Bill" should come before "Rosa").
 So instead we return the large number concatenated with the item's name.
 The number has to be the same for both items, so they both go the back.

-• If we return INF (or any large number) for both, PHP will send them both to the back, but they'll remain in this order
+(or any large number) for both, PHP will send them both to the back, but they'll remain in this order - If we return

 $sortKeyResolver = function ($item) use ($topLevelOrder) {